1988 Nickel Value Checker: Errors List, “P”, “D” & ”S” Mint Mark Worth

 Comprehensive auction records document every significant sale of this issue.

-And the past year’s market patterns illuminate current collector preferences within the proof nickel market.
+The past year’s market patterns reveal current collector preferences within the proof nickel market.

 Market Activity: 1988-S DCAM Nickel